yethihahtwe/PHP-MySQL-Training/modules/02-database-foundations/02-database-structures.md

 ## Indexes

-Indexes improve the speed of data retrieval operations:

-- Similar to an index in a book
-- Increases read performance, but may slow down writes
-- Should be created on columns frequently used in WHERE clauses, joins, and sorting
+Indexes improve the speed of data query.
+They are similar to an index in a book.
+Index increases read performance, but may slow down writes.
+They should be created on columns frequently used in WHERE clauses, joins, and sorting.

-Types of indexes:
-- **Primary key index**: Automatically created for primary keys
-- **Unique index**: Ensures all values in a column are unique
-- **Composite index**: Index on multiple columns
-- **Full-text index**: For text searching

-Example:
+Types of indexes include **Primary key index** which are automatically created for primary keys, **Unique index** to ensure all values in a column are unique, **Composite index**: Index on multiple columns, and **Full-text index** for text searching.

+Example
 ```sql
 CREATE INDEX idx_client_nationality ON clients(nationality);
 ```